 Fictional Narratives

-Ian Falconer has written a series of children's books about a pig-child with an insatiable appetite for the world.
+Ian Falconer authored a series of children's books about a pig-child with an insatiable appetite for the world.

-- Ian Falconer, Olivia saves the circus (Simon & Schuster Children's Publishing/Atheneum, 2001).
+- Olivia saves the Circus (Simon & Schuster Children's Publishing/Atheneum, 2001).

 Poetry